 This course is based on a book and a post test.
 When you're ready, purchase the test by clicking the "Add To Cart" button.
 This will let you take the test and receive your certificate for CE credits.

-- Who is at Risk for Developing Tuberculosis?
+- Risk Factors for Developing Tuberculosis

-- Infection Control Procedures and Patient Care
+- Infection Control and Patient Care

-- Identify signs and symptoms of tuberculosis.
+- Identify the signs and symptoms of tuberculosis and how is diagnosed.